7Ji/arb/README.md

-  -G, --holdgit        Hold versions of git sources, do not update them -I, --skipint        Skip integrity check for netfile sources if they're found -B, --nobuild        Do not actually build the packages -C, --noclean        Do not clean unused sources
-  -h, --help           Print help
+  -G, --holdgit        Hold versions of git sources, do not update them -I, --skipint        Skip integrity check for netfile sources if they're found -B, --nobuild        Do not actually build the packages -C, --noclean        Do not clean unused sources and outdated packages -h, --help           Print help
   -V, --version        Print version
 ```